“My goal is to rid the world of insecurity.”

 Operators Focus on Their Identity… Not Their Goals

-Let me make something clear.
+Now, let me make something clear.

 A life without goals is a life of mediocrity.
 Goal setting is an important tool that allows you to move your life forward, measure your progress, and clearly determine what habits and processes are working or not working.